michaeltruelsen/Capstone-Project/README.md

 My goal with this project is to offer some new insights into the decision making that leads to one being placed on probation.
 Particularly offering some new tools and presenting some ways of thinking that might not be commonly addressed.
 This will be broken into two parts, the first was crafted in R and the second was built in Tableau.

+The data file as it appears in the project files is 3-Year_Recidivism_for_Offenders_Admitted_to_Probation_in_Iowa.csv

 ## Part One

 My first idea was to tackle something that seemed rather far-fetched when it first crossed my mind as I was taking my first glances at this data.
 That idea was to see if I could predict whether or not someone placed on probation would re-offend within 3 years based on the data provided to me.
 My goal here was to get a high enough accuracy that my model could potentially be used as a tool when making a decision about whether an offender should be placed on probation.
 This (and the project as a whole) is designed to be used in conjunction with the subjective judgement of a court.

+The project files associated with this objective and their purpose are as follows:

+Capstone_Project_R_Code.Rmd is the R-Markdown document that when knitted produces the html document found at the below web address.

+Import and Packages.R is the R script that loads the packages required for the execution of the remaining R scripts and pulls the data into R.

+ProbationPred.R is the R script that contains the coding for the predictive model itself and that code can be found in the knitted R-Markdown file above.

 Within this project's docs folder is the rendered R-Markdown document showing the development of this model and the finished product.
 You can view this file at: https://michaeltruelsen.github.io/Capstone-Project/